Jonathan Williams (running back, born 1994): Washington Football Team (second stint)

 Williams re-signed to Washington's practice squad on December 31, 2020.
 On January 11, 2021, Williams signed a reserve/futures contract with Washington.
-He was released on August 31, 2021, but re-signed to their practice squad on September 6, 2021.
-He was released on November 2.
+He was released by the Commanders on August 31, but was re-signed to their practice squad on September 6.
+Williams was released by Washington again on November 2.

 New York Giants

-On November 17, 2021, Williams was signed to the New York Giants practice squad.
+On November 17, 2021, Williams was signed to the New York Giants' practice squad.

 Washington Football Team / Commanders (third stint)

-On December 8, 2021, Williams was signed off the Giants' practice squad by Washington.
+On December 8, 2021, Williams was signed off the Giants' practice squad by the Washington Football Team.
 He scored a rushing touchdown in a Week 14 game against the Dallas Cowboys.
 Williams re-signed with Washington on January 11, 2022.

 Williams re-signed on another one-year contract on February 24, 2023.
-He was placed on injured reserve on August 29, 2023, and was released with an injury settlement two days later.

-On November 7, 2023, the Commanders signed Williams to their practice squad.
-His contract expired when the teams season ended January 7, 2024.
+He was placed on injured reserve on August 29, and was released with an injury settlement two days later.
+On November 7, the Commanders re–signed Williams to their practice squad.
+His contract expired when the team's season ended January 7, 2024.